-A recent paper from Sakiko Fukada-Parr, entitled Recapturing the Narrative of International Development
+A recent paper from Sakiko Fukada-Parr, entitled Recapturing the Narrative of International Development.

 'Though it is difficult to assess whether the Millennium Development Goals (MDGs) have contributed to poverty trends across the world, their impact on the discourse on international development has been powerful and unexpected.
 By articulating the complex challenges of development in eight goals with concrete 2015 targets, the MDGs have had unprecedented success in drawing attention to poverty as an urgent global priority.
 But the narrow emphasis has also led to detracting attention from other important priorities-the complex strategic choices in economic policy-and has simplified development policy debates.